Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 The source for the Orders query is a range and not a table, so the headers get promoted and certain columns correctly renamed.

+For consistency, uppercase applied to key column, add custom column for first 10 characters, and replace errors with a 0.

 Add custom column for PO_Year to use for filtering during visualization.

+Filter out duplicates and null values from key column.
-Add conditional column to populate applicable notes for each record.

-Filter out null values and added an index for sorting.
+Add conditional column to populate applicable notes for each record, and add an index for sorting.

 <br/></details>